Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Data Application

-We consider the following two approaches to estimate the surrogate index: \begin{itemize} \item \textbf{Cox proportional hazards model.} The surrogate index is estimated using a Cox proportional hazards model with the following form: \texttt{Surv(time\_to\_event, event) $\sim$ sex + high\_risk + BMI + bs(age) + strata(trial) + ns(titer, knots = c(1.5, 2.5), Boundary.knots = c(0, 4))}.
-We have truncated the follow-up time to 120 days post marker measurement visit.
-Hence, all observations are censored at 120 days (even though we have longer follow-up for some subjects).
-The observations are weighted by the case-cohort weights. \item \textbf{SuperLearner.} The surrogate index is estimated using the SuperLearner algorithm implemented in the \textit{sl3} R package \parencite{van2007super, coyle2021sl3-rpkg} using \texttt{infection\_80d} as outcome.
-We use the following library of candidate algorithms: \begin{enumerate} \item Logistic regression with main effects for all covariates and the surrogate. \item Logistic regression with main effects for only \texttt{logit\_prob\_infection} and the surrogate. \item Logistic regression with main effects for all covariates and the following natural cubic splines for the surrogate: \texttt{ns(marker, knots = c(1.5, 2.5), Boundary.knots = c(0, 4))}. \item Logistic regression with main effects for all covariates and the surrogate, and an interaction term between the \texttt{marker} and \texttt{sex}. \item Logistic regression combining all terms from the previous two models. \item Generalized additive model (GAM) with smooth terms for all continous covariates and the surrogate.
-We used the defaults of \texttt{Lrnr\_gam}. \end{enumerate} We use the meta-learner as implemented in \texttt{Lrnr\_solnp} with binomial loglikelihood loss function and use leave-one-trial-out cross-validation instead of the default.
+We consider the following two approaches to estimate the surrogate index: \begin{itemize} \item \textbf{Cox proportional hazards model.} The surrogate index is estimated using a Cox proportional hazards model with the following form: \texttt{Surv(time\_to\_event, event) $\sim$ sex + high\_risk + BMI + bs(age) + strata(trial) + ns(marker, knots = c(1.5, 2.5), Boundary.knots = c(0, 4))}.
+We truncate follow-up at 120 days post marker-measurement visit; hence, all observations are censored at 120 days (even if longer follow-up is available for some subjects).
+Observations are weighted by the case-cohort weights.
+Probability of COVID-19 by 80 days post marker-measurement visit is estimated by using the estimated regression coefficients and the estimated baseline hazard function from the Janssen trial.
+This estimated probability is a prediction of \texttt{infection\_80d}. \item \textbf{SuperLearner.} The surrogate index is estimated using the SuperLearner algorithm implemented in the \textit{sl3} R package \parencite{van2007super, coyle2021sl3-rpkg} using \texttt{infection\_80d} as the outcome.
+We use the following library of candidate algorithms: \begin{enumerate} \item Logistic regression with main effects for all covariates and the surrogate. \item Logistic regression with main effects for only \texttt{logit\_prob\_infection} and the surrogate. \item Logistic regression with main effects for all covariates and the following natural cubic splines for the surrogate: \texttt{ns(marker, knots = c(1.5, 2.5), Boundary.knots = c(0, 4))}. \item Logistic regression with main effects for all covariates and the surrogate, and an interaction term between the \texttt{marker} and \texttt{sex}. \item Logistic regression combining all terms from the previous two models. \item Generalized additive model (GAM) with smooth terms for all continuous covariates and the surrogate.
+We use the defaults of \texttt{Lrnr\_gam}. \end{enumerate} We use the meta-learner as implemented in \texttt{Lrnr\_solnp} with the binomial log-likelihood loss function, and we use leave-one-trial-out cross-validation instead of the default.
 The observations with a missing \texttt{infection\_80d} or \texttt{marker} are excluded; the remaining observations are weighted by the product of the inverse probability of censoring weights (IPCWs) and the case-cohort weights.
 The IPCWs are estimated using the Kaplan--Meier estimator stratified by trial and treatment arm. \end{itemize}